rcastley/SynCreator/README.md

 **NEW:** Support for Control Groups - https://help.rigor.com/hc/en-us/articles/115004817328-How-to-Create-an-Event-Annotation-.
 In the UI, under Control Groups dropdown, enter Control Group ID and post token.
 When you change condition an Event Annotation will fire and be visible on the scatter plot.

+**NEW:** Support for Splunk RUM.
+Enter your realm and RUM token in the UI and set the condition to RUM and watch the metrics flow in from the Rigor test you have configured.

 The `venv` environment will persist at rest until you delete the venv file.

 ## Installation on AWS Free Tier